RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

     }
 }
 ```
-***

-Putting it all Together
+## Putting It All Together
---

-The complete class should look as shown below:
+The complete class should look as follows:

 # [C#](#tab/tabid-6)
 ```cs
 using System;